mcburton/writing/annotatedbib.markdown

 1. Davidson, Cathy.
 Humanities 2.0
 	- "More to the point, we need to ac-­ knowledge how much the massive computational abilities that have transformed the sciences have also changed our field in ways large and small and hold possibilities for far greater transformation in the three areas—re-­ search, writing, and teaching—that matter most."
 COMPUTATION
+	- "The so-­called crisis in the humanities is nothing new.
+Even in The Two Cul-tures and the Scientific Revolution (1959), C. P. Snow was already lamenting that “thirty years ago the cultures had long ceased to speak to each other” and blamed the bifurcation in part on the devaluing of humanists: “young scientists"- now feel that they are part of a culture on the rise,” while humanists feel their worth “in retreat” (18, 19)" TWO CULTURES.
+Implicitly Davidson is also juxtaposing two cultures within the Humanites, 1.0 and 2.0.
+	- "humanities computing (Humanities 1.0)" I'm not sure how that went down with the HC folks, but I can imagine not very well.
+	- "Humanities 2.0: Collaborative Archives, Interpretation, Theory"

 1. Gibbs, Fred.
 2011 "Critical Discourse in the Digital Humanities" http://historyproef.org/blog/digital-humanities/critical-discourse-in-the-digital-humanities/
     - "i suggest that DH criticism needs to go beyond typical peer review and inhabit a genre of its own—a critical discourse—that itself provides a valuable service both inside and outside the community.
 More importantly, criticism and the intellectual work that it does makes the value of our work clearer to those outside of the DH community."